 Make material handling equipment servicing a priority

 Servicing and maintenance are often neglected in the material handling industry.
 Some businesses consider them too time consuming to carry out.
 However, regular servicing is vital to maintain productivity levels by ensuring your equipment is working at optimum efficiency.
-Neglect a forklift truck for too long, for example, and you risk experiencing a full breakdown resulting in downtime and significant unforeseen costs.
+Neglect a forklift truck for too long, for example, and you risk experiencing a full breakdown resulting in downtime and significant unforeseen material handling costs.
 This can be avoided if smaller issues are resolved before they become a significant problem.

 In the case of equipment servicing, prevention really is better than cure, and routine inspections will help to maintain optimum productivity levels in the warehouse.
 As is clear in the above example, warehouse optimisation techniques such as routine inspections are far more cost effective in the long run than having to replace equipment that’s beyond repair.